ShreyasMP17/t2021-2-1/README.md

 4.Open the new terminal create it.

-5. For compile and run the program " node filename.js "
+5. For compile and run the program " node filename.js " ex: Program-1.js

 6. The result will be displayed below .